AjinkyaMhaskar/Canvas-Application-UI-Test/README.md

 - Add region
 - Edit region: Move or Change coordinates
 - Log out
-- Search movies by title for ‘Harry Potter’ and list the IDs of all results.
+- Search movies by title for â€˜Harry Potterâ€™ and list the IDs of all results.

 ### To Run:
 ```